JetBrains-Research/paddle/README.md

 `project` is a unique name of the given Paddle project.
 If you are also using a Python plugin to build Python wheels, this name will be used as a package name.

+**Note:** in Python, packages should be named using *underscore_case*, while names of the Paddle projects could use any case in general.
+However, if you are planning to build your own Python packages (`.whl`-distributions), make sure you are using underscores for naming packages under the source root of the Paddle project.

 ```yaml
 project: example
 ```